 Recognising that a borrower's circumstances may change during the term of an arrangement, the CCMA requires regulated entities to review arrangements at appropriate intervals, including at least 30 calendar days before the arrangement ends.
 Regulated entities must also formally review a borrower's case immediately where a borrower ceases to adhere to the terms of an arrangement.
 In addition, regulated entities must carry out a review at any time if requested by the borrower.
-An arrangement or where the agreed term of the arrangement is coming to an end.
+An arrangement may therefore be reviewed during the term of an arrangement or where the agreed term of the arrangement is coming to an end.
 These requirements ensure that the arrangement in place remains appropriate for the borrower.